-We are two guys from Cheltenham and Dublin with National Hunt pedigrees, but we love the flat.
+We are two guys from Cheltenham and Dublin with National Hunt pedigrees but a particular liking for the flat.
 We’re not professional punters and work normal jobs, so our focus is picking the best bets from the weekend racing and major festivals.

 There’s no system

-There’s no magic formula or system for profitably betting on horse racing, but there’s no doubt that value betting – finding and backing over-priced horses – is the only way to make money in the long term.
+We don’t have a magic formula or system for profitably betting on horse racing, but there’s no doubt that value betting – finding and backing over-priced horses – is the only way to make money in the long term.
 If we only ever backed fair prices we’d only ever break even, so what’s the point in that?
-2pts win seeks over-priced horses and backs them with stakes that aren’t relativto their chance of winning – or we’d almost always back the favourites – but to what we believe is a discrepancy between the price they should be and the bigger prices on the market.
+2pts win seeks over-priced horses and backs them with stakes that aren’t relative to their chance of winning – or we’d almost always back the favourites – but to what we believe is a discrepancy between the price they should be and the bigger prices on the market.

 The points system advises, relative to your bankroll, how much we recommend you stake on each of our tips.
 1pt being your average stake (e.g. £25) and 2pts twice that (e.g. £50).
 The more points advised, the stronger the fancy and perceived value.
 If you don’t know how much to stake per point then let your emotions be the acid test.
 If you’re in any way upset by losing a couple of points, you’re definitely betting too much.
 Luckless losing runs are an unavoidable eventuality for all punters, so disciplined staking is essential if you value your sanity.